Dennis Wade, MS, FACHE – Chief Executive Officer

 John earned his Bachelor’s Degree in Law Enforcement in 1989, leading to a position as a caseworker for adolescents on probation.
 While working in this role, he completed his Master of Arts degree in Counselor Education from Sam Houston State University.
 John also completed his certification as a Baccalaureate Social Worker and Licensed Professional Counselor in 1998.
 John’s interests include the 12 step addiction recovery program, Celebrate Recovery, Regeneration, Cognitive Behavioral Therapy, and Solution Focused Therapy.
 He has conducted individual, couples, and group therapy and tries to find the best treatment approach for each individual’s needs by thinking outside the box.
 John is the kind of guy who likes disc golf, hiking, biking, and writing about himself on staff bio pages.

-Hannah Grossman, MA – Outpatient Case Manager
+Serra Ramey – Outpatient Case Manager

 Nicholas Overbeck, MS, NCC, LPC Intern Supervised by Carly Shannon, MEd, LPC-S